 - If your customers will buy again and refer your books to friends.

 When you determine who your book helps, it will reveal other businesses already helping the group.
 This information will allow you to form a partnership and go through the back door to sell to their ready-made market.
 Also, your research will reveal your competition under the right conditions.
 Those competitors could become allies.

 Finally, once you know who is in your audience, you’ll know how to communicate with them.
 You’ll know what they want and need and how you can be of assistance in helping them get it.

-The latter is the foundation to developing a solid relationship with your customers and potential stakeholders, those who will eventually form a sustainable network for your book business.
+The latter is the foundation for developing a solid relationship with your customers and potential stakeholders, who will eventually form a sustainable network for your book business.

 (c) 2009 MH

 Update 2016: As for the author-turned-publisher I mentioned initially, I heard she now has a thriving publishing business.
 I didn't say knocking on many doors doesn't work - it just may take longer.